The Anxiety Paradox – How We (humans) Unknowingly Make Ourselves Anxious

 Cover for the anxiety paradox short essay

-Research shows that humans use anxiety–often unconsciously–to benefit or protect themselves in some way.
+Research shows that we (humans) use anxiety–often unconsciously–to benefit or protect ourselves in some way.
 For example, you may use anxiety to motivate yourself to do something or prove that you don’t like something.
 In some cases, what you decide to be anxious about comes from what others say or what you observe others get anxious about.

-Everyone has their unique reasons why they use anxiety but here are some common ones:
+Everyone has their unique reasons why they often unknowingly use anxiety, but here are some common ones:

 1. Motivate ourselves to be a way we are “supposed to be.